maswiebe/maswiebe.github.io/hire-me.md

 ---

 I'm an independent economist focused on replicating empirical social science research.
 I check if published findings are reliable by testing for robustness to alternative statistical methods or data sources.
+I have published replications in journals including the American Economic Review.

 Why replication?
 Academia is currently too focused on quantity of research at the expense of quality.